andre-ye/pub/_posts/2022-7-23-deconstruction.md

 ---
 layout: post
 title: Deconstruction, Gunkel
-date: July 20th, 2022
+date: July 23, 2022
 topic: Review
 ---

 A review and notes on *Deconstruction* by David J. Gunkel.

 *Verdict*: A brilliantly written introduction of deconstruction, with examples, history, and lots of cautionary notes.
+I have ready many texts introducing deconstruction and this is by far the best.
+A very approachable read.

 ## Going Negative
 - It is difficult to define deconstruction positively, so we begin by outlining the negative.